reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

-    system, as well as provides the means to compute many types of thermodynamic properties, such as *standard thermodynamic properties* (e.g., standard Gibbs energies, standard enthalpies, and standard volumes of species), and *thermo-chemical properties* (e.g., activity and activity coefficients of species; density, enthalpy and internal energy of phases).
+    system, as well as provides the means to compute many types of thermodynamic properties, such as *standard thermodynamic properties* (e.g., standard Gibbs energies, standard enthalpies, and standard volumes of species), and *thermochemical properties* (e.g., activity and activity coefficients of species; density, enthalpy and internal energy of phases).
 As you learn more about other Reaktoro's classes, you will note that an object of class ``ChemicalSystem`` is almost always needed for their initialization!